Hey Sketchers!

 Think further!
 Target becoming the greatest level of you, and get the dream job you want!

-Keep in mind these 2 words of success: Passion and Persistence.
+Remember these two keys to success: Passion and Persistence.

-A designer is 24 hours connected to his surrounding from what he sees, feels, hears, eat…
+A designer is 24 hours connected to his surroundings from what he sees, feels, hears, eats

 His source of inspiration can come from anywhere.